Self-reliant India: PM Modi emphasises on India's five pillars

 The prime minister said India's self-reliance will be based on five pillars economy, infrastructure, technology-driven system, vibrant demography and demand.

+Recalling the devastation in Kutch after the earthquake, Prime Minister said that through determination and resolve, the area was back on its feet.
+A similar determination is needed to make the country self-reliant.

+Lockdown 4.0 will be different from the other ones, says PM Modi

-Economy: The prime minister said to we need to create an economy, which brings in quantum jump and not just incremental change.
+- Economy, which brings in quantum jump and not incremental change

-Infrastructure: The country should build an infrastructure which becomes a symbol of modern India, said PM.

-System: A system has to be created which is not based on 20th century but fulfils the dreams of the 21st century and it should be technology-driven, asserted PM Modi.

-Demography: India is the world's biggest democracy and the vibrant demography is our strength to make India self-reliant, PM Modi said.
+- Vibrant Demography, which is our source of energy for a self-reliant India

-Demand: The demand and supply chain should be strengthened, he asserted.
+- Demand, whereby the strength of our demand and supply chain should be utilized to full capacity.

+He underlined the importance of strengthening all stakeholders in the supply chain to increase, as well as fulfill, the demand.

+The Prime Minister announced a special economic package and gave a clarion call for Atmanirbhar Bharat.